huantrinh1802/m_taskwarrior_d.nvim/README.md

 ### Commands

-- `TWToggle`: toggle status of task
+- `:TWToggle`: toggle status of task
+  - It also checks the parent task (if any) to determine the final status and apply it.
+The logic is as follows:
+    - If there are any started tasks, it returns "started".
+    - If there are pending tasks but no started tasks, it returns "pending".
+    - If there are completed tasks, it returns "completed".
+    - If there are deleted tasks, it returns "deleted".
+    - If none of the above conditions are met, it returns "unknown" (or any other default value).
-- `TWSyncTasks`: traverse the current buffer and sync all tasks
+- `:TWSyncTasks`: traverse the current buffer and sync all tasks
+  - There are a few scenarios, that may happen:
+    - If the task is not in TaskWarrior, and doesn't have UUID, it will add the task to TaskWarrior and add the UUID to the buffer
+    - If the task is not in TaskWarrior, but have UUID in the follow format `$id{uuid}` then it will add the task to TaskWarrior and update the UUID
+    - If the task is in Takswarrior:
+      - If nothing changes, nothing get updated
+      - If the descriptions are different, it will update the description in the buffer as I prefer TaksWarrior to be source of truth
 - `TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command
 - `TWEditTask`: toggle a float window, which can edit the task.
-Using the `task {id} edit`
+  - Using the `task {id} edit` behind the scene
+  - It will update the description in the buffer if you editted it in the popup
 - `TWView`: a quick view of more details of the task
+  - It is focusable so you can copy texts from their
+  - It will be dismissed once the cursor moves or reenter the buffer

 ### Task Dependencies